Muslim Lawmakers Host Ramadan Feast At Capitol

 "Everything that they say is picked apart, 10 times more, every single day, no matter what it is," said Haval Salih, who works in the medical field and was invited to the iftar by a friend.
 "It just shows how strong they are.
 They're still here, they're still pushing for change, they're still giving us hope."

 The iftar was organized by the nonprofit Muslim Advocates in coordination with the offices of Tlaib, Omar and the third Muslim in Congress, long-serving Democratic Rep. Andre Carson of Indiana.
-Several other Democrats attended, including Sen. Dick Durbin of Illinois, Rep. Alexandria Ocasio-Cortez of New York, and Rep. Steny Hoyer of Maryland.
+Several prominent Democrats attended, including Sen. Dick Durbin of Illinois and Rep. Steny Hoyer of Maryland, respectively the number-two ranking Democrats in the Senate and House, and Rep. Alexandria Ocasio-Cortez of New York.

 The event filled a void on the social calendars of Muslims in the Washington political class.
 The White House iftar once was the highest-profile invitation of the season, but that's changed since President Barack Obama left office.